Andrew Lipman

 Contact

 Andrew Lipman is a historian of Early America who joined the Barnard faculty in 2015 after five years teaching at Syracuse University.
 His research interests include the Atlantic World, early America, Native Americans, violence, technology, and the environment.
-His first book, The Saltwater Frontier: Indians and the Contest for the American Coast, was a finalist for the New England Society Book Award in Nonfiction, the PROSE Award in U.S. History, and winner of the Bancroft Prize in American History.
-He is presently completing a book manuscript titled The Death and Life of Squanto.
+His first book, The Saltwater Frontier: Indians and the Contest for the American Coast, won the Bancroft Prize in American History.
+He is presently completing a book manuscript titled The Life and Times of Squanto.

 Lipman’s work has appeared in Common-place, Early American Studies, Reviews in American History, and The William and Mary Quarterly and he’s contributed pieces to Slate and TIME.
 His research has been supported by the American Philosophical Society, The Huntington Library, The International Seminar in the History of the Atlantic World at Harvard, John Carter Brown Library, Mystic Seaport Museum, and the New-York Historical Society.
 He has also consulted exhibits and programs at the Smithsonian Institution’s National Museum of the American Indian in New York, the Museum of the City of New York, and N-YHS, and served as a consultant for television series including Finding Your Roots (PBS), Who Do You Think You Are?
 (TLC), and Frontiersmen (History Channel).
 He is an elected fellow of the Colonial Society of Massachusetts and the Massachusetts Historical Society.